kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 As we scan, we maintain a list of "Views".
 A view has two "sight lines":

-* One goes from the bottom-right of the origin to some sufficiently high point on the Y-axis.
+* One starts from the bottom-right of the origin to some sufficiently high point on the Y-axis.
 This is the "steep" line.
-* One goes from the top-left of the origin to some sufficiently far point along the X-axis.
+* The other from the top-left of the origin to some sufficiently far point along the X-axis.
 This is the "shallow" line.
-* The relative positioning of the two lines is invariant.
+* Even as a view updates, the relative positioning of the end of each line is invariant.
 The ending of the steep line will always be above the shallow line, and the ending of the shallow line will always be below the steep line.

 ![initial-sight-lines](https://github.com/Lokathor/roguelike-tutorial-2018/blob/master/screenshots/week03-02.png)

-In addition, each View stores a list (per line) of the squares that have blocked sight and forced a view update during the scanning.
+In addition, each view stores a list (per line) of the squares that have blocked sight and forced a view update during the scanning.
 These squares are called "bumps".
 We need to store the bumps because in some cases a an initial update to a sight line might make it intersect a previous bump, and then we would need to update it again.

-For each square, we first determine what View it is within.
-At first there is a single View, but as you'll see in a moment you can end up with more than one.
+For each square, we first determine what view it is within.
+At first there is a single view, but as you'll see in a moment you can end up with more than one.
-Each View will cover a fully disjoint portion of the quadrant being scanned, so no square will be in more than one view.
+Each view will cover a fully disjoint portion of the quadrant being scanned, so no square will be in more than one view.
 However, it's also possible that a square will be in no view at all, which indicates that some other square was "in front of" the square in question (relative to this FOV's origin), and so we must skip past it.

-Once we've determined what View the square lies within, we also check if the square blocks vision or not.
+Once we've determined what view the square lies within, we also check if the square blocks vision or not.
 If the square _does not_ block vision then we mark it as seen and move on.
 If the square _does_ block vision, we have to determine in what way the square is touching our selected view, and then update that view accordingly.

-* If the square _overlaps one_ of the sight lines but not the other, it "bumps" the sight line inward, narrowing the visible space.
+* If the square _overlaps one of_ the sight lines but not the other, it "bumps" the sight line inward, narrowing the visible space.
 If the steep line is overlapped then we bump the steep line down, and if the shallow line is overlapped we bump the shallow line up.
-* If the square _overlaps both_ of the sight lines, then that view is completely blocked by the square, and we remove that View from all further scanning.
+* If the square _overlaps both of_ the sight lines, then that view is completely blocked by the square, and we remove that view from all further scanning.
-* If the square _sits between_ the two sight lines, we split the selected View into two Views.
-To do this, we first clone the View and place the clone at the very next index within our list.
-Then for the lower indexed View we adjust the steep line down, and for the higher indexed View we adjust the shallow line up.
+* If the square _sits between_ the two sight lines, we split the selected view into two views.
+To do this, we first clone the view and place the clone at the very next index within our list.
+Then for the lower indexed view we adjust the steep line down, and for the higher indexed view we adjust the shallow line up.
 This way, the views are always kept ordered, counter-clockwise, by the area that they cover.